carpentries/amy/docs/users_guide/admin_index.md

 * **Trainee** Start typing in the person's name.
 Auto-completed suggested names will appear.
 * **Evaluated by** This will default to the current admin user.
-* **Type** This will be the training event (Training), the discussion session (Discussion), the teaching demo (DC Demo, LC Demo, or SWC Demo), or the lesson contribution (DC Homework, LC Homework, SWC Homework).
+* **Type** This will be the training event (Training), the discussion session (Discussion), the teaching demo (Demo), or the lesson contribution (Lesson Contribution).
 The lesson contribution type requires a link to the GitHub issue or PR.
 * **State** For the checkout type noted above, indicate if the trainee passed, was asked to repeat, or failed.
 Failed should only be used in extreme circumstances.
 * **Discarded** This field is not currently used.
 * **Notes** Any free notes from the admin.